2007 Florida Atlantic Owls football team: Troy

-New Orleans Bowl vs. Memphis
+Memphis–New Orleans Bowl

 Nineteen days after capturing its first-ever conference championship, the Florida Atlantic football program took on the Memphis Tigers in the 2007 R+L Carriers New Orleans Bowl in the Louisiana Superdome in New Orleans.
 Just a short seven years since playing its first intercollegiate game and three years since playing in Division I-A competition, the Owls became the quickest start-up program in NCAA history to reach a bowl game.
 Coach Howard Schnellenberger was a perfect 4–0 in bowl games (2–0 at Miami, 2–0 at Louisville) entering the game.
 From start to finish, the Owls' offense was unstoppable and Memphis could only force the Owls to punt three times.
 Quarterback Rusty Smith was simply dominant: 25–32 for 336 yards and five touchdowns.
 His five touchdowns set a New Orleans Bowl record for passing touchdowns and was clearly enough to win him the 2007 New Orleans Bowl Most Valuable Player Award.

 The Owls outgained the Tigers offensively, 465 yards to 398.
 The rushing attack for the Owls was prolific compared to the regular-season numbers from the unit, as collectively four guys rushed for 134 yards (Charles Pierre 52 yards, Sean Clayton 32, DiIvory Edgecomb 23, Willie Rose 22).
 However, as it was all season, the story offensively for the Owls was Rusty Smith and the passing game.
 Smith completed a pass to eight different receivers, including tight end Jason Harmon 11 times for 97 yards.
 More impressive than eight receivers catching a pass was Smith finding five different receivers for his five touchdowns catches.
 Harmon, Rose, Pierre, Edgecomb and Chris Bonner all caught a touchdown pass.
 Pierre added a rushing touchdown.
 Linebacker Frantz Joseph had 10 tackles, two of which were for losses and a sack.

 The Owls capped off a historic season with a 44–27 performance against Memphis in the 2007 New Orleans Bowl.
 The Owls won their first-ever bowl game in their first-ever bowl appearance in the shortest amount of time it has ever taken an NCAA football program to reach its first-ever bowl game.